hero media

 Known as one of the oldest towns in Poland, the bustling city of Kraków is home to a well-preserved medieval core and historic Jewish quarter, making it one of Europe’s best old towns to visit.
 Medieval and Renaissance architecture mixed with Baroque flourishes on every corner, an homage to the city’s diverse history.

-While the museums and basilicas are key to any itinerary, there’s plenty more to Prague’s old town than meets the eye.
+While the museums and basilicas are key to any itinerary, there’s plenty more to this old town than meets the eye.
 Linger longer and you’ll discover a plethora of underground bars, hidden shopping arcades and boutique hotels.
 An afternoon spent lazing in the sun at Planty Park for a lunch of traditional pierogis is also a classic Kraków experience.

 6. Edinburgh, Scotland